-Continuing with this metaphor, a systems thinker might approach a problem by asking:
+Continuing with this metaphor, a systems thinker might approach a problem by asking questions such as:

 What could be under the surface that we don’t see?